tsiggi/CSD-Auth/3rd Semester/ReadMe.md

 ## [COMPUTER ARCHITECTURE 📂](https://github.com/tsingi-chris/CSD-Auth/tree/main/3rd%20Semester/Computer%20Architecture)

-In this folder you can find :
+Everything you want for Computer Architecture course, can be found in this folder, including :
 * Slides (From Elearning),
 * Links of Recorded Lectures,
 * Previous Assignment,